hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 1. /api/sensorthings/*
 2. /api/*
 3. /admin/*
+4. /photos/*
+5. /static/*
-4. Default (*)
+6. Default (*)

-If you ever need to add static files or other media files for Django, you can add additional behaviors here to point to their respective S3 buckets.
+#### Additional Deployment Security Settings

 Before you can access the Django API on your domain, you need to update some security settings on your load balancer to allow traffic to pass between CloudFront and Elastic Beanstalk.

+First, from the AWS Console, go to the WAF & Shield

+ dashboard and select "Web ACLs".
+Select the Web ACL for your distribution, then under "Rules", click "AWS-AWSManagedRulesCommonRuleSet", then "Edit".
+Under "SizeRestrictions_BODY", select "Override to count", then click "Save rule".
+This is necessary to allow larger POST bodies to the SensorThings API.

 Go to the EC2 service dashboard in the AWS Console, select "Target Groups" from the navigation pane, then click "Create Target Group".
 Create a target group with the following configuration: